Can Your Retirement Survive

 “I think an advisor has to think more carefully about constructing a retirement income portfolio that includes safeguards to prevent disaster if a client runs out of money.”

-As you can see, this topic is becoming more frequently debated and discussed; and fortunately, it’s a subject that will only continue to increase awareness because of the massive number of Baby Boomers retiring every day.
-Unfortunately, however, there are many individuals who are retiring on the idea that having a set “number” or investment strategy will be a panacea for their retirement income needs.
+As you can see, retirement income solutions are becoming more frequently debated and discussed; and increased awareness will be necessary due to the massive number of Baby Boomers retiring every day.
+I am concerned, however, that there are many individuals who are retiring on the idea that having a set “number” will be a panacea for their retirement income needs.

 As more and more Boomers retire and age into their retirement years, effective retirement income strategies will be paramount to their success.
 This is why social security claiming strategies are becoming an integral part of retirement income planning, and it’s also a reason that annuity income is beginning to see more and more praise in the academic world.
 Hopefully, this increased demand for cash flow and income security by the retiring Boomers will continue to be a driver of public awareness for the importance of having a comprehensive retirement income strategy and rewire future generations to consider cash flow generation over a specific account balance.